What is Inventory?

 There is an interplay between the inventory account and the cost of goods sold in the income statement – this is discussed in more detail below.

 The ending balance of inventory for a period depends on the volume of sales a company makes in each period.

-The formula for inventory is as follows:
+The formula for this is as follows:

 Ending Inventory = Beginning Balance + Purchases – Cost of Goods Sold

 Higher sales (and thus higher cost of goods sold) leads to draining the inventory account.
-The conceptual explanation for this is that raw materials, work-in-progress, and finished goods (current assets) is turned into revenue.
-The cost of these goods flows to the income statement via the Cost of Goods Sold (COGS) account.
+The conceptual explanation for this is that raw materials, work-in-progress, and finished goods (current assets) are turned into revenue.
+The cost of goods flows to the income statement via the Cost of Goods Sold (COGS) account.